-This page sets out the background of the Network Code, the set of rules behind the contractual relationship between train operating companies and freight operating companies to run their trains on Network Rail infrastructure.
+This page sets out the background of Network Rail’s Network Code, which is the set of rules behind the contractual relationship between Network Rail and the passenger and freight operating companies that run trains on their infrastructure.

-Network Rail manages and maintains the Network Code, and all related documentation, including the full Network Code, can be found on the Network Rail website.
+Network Rail manages and maintains the Network Code.
+All related documentation, including the full Network Code, can be found on the Network Rail website.

 Our responsibility is to ensure that the Code provides appropriate contractual certainty for all affected parties and does not benefit one contractual party to a greater extent than another.

 If you have any questions in relation to the Network Code, please contact us.